Virtual storm rolling into Hesston

 Visitors to the trailer — which will be located in the northeast corner of the Hesston College campus, near the Keim Center, will participate in disaster trivia and learn about the efforts of MDS before getting to experience the sights and sounds of a virtual tornado.

-Each "experience" will lost about 30 minutes total, with groups of eight intended to be cycled through the exhibit every 15 minutes.
+Each "experience" will be about 30 minutes total, with groups of eight intended to be cycled through the exhibit every 15 minutes.

 Hesston College’s Disaster Management program is affiliated with MDS, offering skills, experiences and knowledge for disaster recovery, including physical, psychological, social and spiritual recovery.
-Additionally, Koop serves on the Kansas MDS board, which helps respond to natural disasters in the region.
-The board helped get the trailer to make a stop in Hesston — something MDS sees as an opportunity to attract more members to its mission.
+Koop serves on the Kansas MDS board, which helps respond to natural disasters in the region.

-"Our church-wide agency, Mennonite Disaster Service, had designed this trailer for promotion and recruitment of volunteers and leadership for volunteer positions," Koop said.
-"Our focus is on rebuilding houses for people who've been impacted by disasters, primarily natural disasters."
+"Our focus is on rebuilding houses for people who've been impacted by disasters, primarily natural disasters," Koop said.

 Namely, the bi-national organization is focused on responding to disasters in the two countries it serves — the United States and Canada.
 Having been hit by a tornado 30 years ago, the Hesston community (where MDS started) is no stranger to that response.
 It is something Koop goes over in his course — talking about the Hesston tornado and watching clips on it — and he said that images of Hesston after the tornado can be found on the side of "The Storm Encounter" trailer.